fjbender/AlexaKvg/README.md

 ## Installation
 As of now, the skill is not yet certified as critical features are missing.
 The only option to run it for yourself is to download a copy, host it on your machine and tell Amazon to query this machine using the Alexa skill builder.
 Installation is as simple as `git clone`, then `composer install` in the clone directory.
 Then use the skill builder to point the skill to your https endpoint.
 The Alexa endpoint is `stop/alexa` relative to your application URL.

+## Live
+Thanks to the magic of Heroku, you can try it out here: [https://alexakvg.herokuapp.com/web/stop/201/natural](Rankestraße).
+Json is here [https://alexakvg.herokuapp.com/web/stop/201/json](if you're not into the whole brevity thing)